Ahmet532/cobalt-fabric/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug in Zirconium
+about: Report a bug in Cobalt
 title: "[BUG] "
 labels: bug
 assignees: ''